CHAPTER 5

 A _______ T ______________

 God has given us so much!
 How sad that believers often fail to ENTER IN to all that God has for them.
 Do you know of believers (including yourself if you are saved) who do not have all that they could have and all that they should have and all that God wants them to have?
 God wants to BRING US IN to the full enjoyment of His wonderful life.
-May we not let the enemies (the world, the flesh and the devil) keep us from POSSESSING OUR POSSESSIONS.
+May we not let the enemies (the world, the flesh and the devil) keep us from possessing our possessions.

 CALEB’S SONG